jgbokoua/website/src/blog/gitpod-self-hosted-0.4.0.md

 Operating Gitpod in production on gitpod.io, has enabled us to battle-harden this product at scale.
 Both offerings share the same codebase, hence offer the same qualities regarding scalability, cloud-density, reliability, and security.
 All improvements that we make on Gitpod’s SaaS offering directly benefit it’s self-hosted brethren.

-This release ships a plenthora of bugfixes and improvements, particularly in the area of GitLab integration.
+This release ships a plethora of bugfixes and improvements, particularly in the area of GitLab integration.
 There is one major feature that I want to show in more detail since you can't try this on gitpod.io:

 ## New Admin UI